jfo/blog/source/posts/sild-named-enums.md

 ---
-title: Sild5 let's talk about enums
+title: Sild - typedeffed enums have a benefit!
 layout: post
+date: 2016-06-15
+tags: rc
 ---

+I've got a short one today.

 As of now, the enum I've been using to represent cell types has been an anonymous one.